Fix: Upstash Not Working — Redis Commands Failing, Rate Limiter Not Blocking, or QStash Messages Lost

 // Message published but endpoint never receives itWhy This Happens

 Upstash provides serverless Redis, QStash (message queue), and Vector (embeddings) via HTTP REST APIs.
-They’re designed for edge and serverless runtimes:
+They’re designed for edge and serverless runtimes, where TCP-based clients can’t run.

 - Upstash Redis uses HTTP, not TCP — unlike traditional Redis clients that use TCP connections,